LateefAdeleke/lateefadeleke.github.io/index.md

 ### Welcome!

-I am a PhD student in the Department of Linguistics at the University of Rochester.
-I am passionate about documenting under-described languages of West Africa, making data available for the community, researchers, and improvement in language technologies.
+I am passionate about documenting and describing understudied languages; making data available for the community, researchers, and improvement in language technologies.

 My work spans **fieldwork, morphosyntax, tone**, and **deep-learning approaches** to language documentation and description.

 ---

 ### News
+- **Sept 2025 —** Presented at the University of Rochester's Omnibus Meeting.
 - **June 2025 —** Began data collection for Uneme  documentation.
 - **June 2025 —** Organized training on documentation methods in Nigeria.
 - **June 2025 —** Awarded the Donald M. and Janet C. Barnard Fellowship